-Authority and Purpose for Issuance of the Bonds
+Authority and Purpose for Issuance of the Tax Credit Bonds

-Series KRY Bonds and Taxable Series G Bonds.
-The Series KRY Bonds and Taxable Series G Bonds are issued pursuant to provisions of Section 1(b)(3) of Article XIIIA of the State Constitution, Chapters 1 and 1.5 of Part 10 of Division 1 of Title 1 of the California Education Code, as amended, and other applicable law (collectively, the "Act"), the authorizations received at elections held by the District as described in Table 1, a resolution adopted by the Board of Education of the District on August 25, 2009 (the "District New Money Resolution") and a resolution adopted by the Board of Supervisors of the County on September 15, 2009 (the "County New Money Resolution").
-The County New Money Resolution and the District New Money Resolution are collectively referred to herein as the "New Money Resolutions".
+The Tax Credit Bonds are issued pursuant to provisions of Section 1(b)(3) of Article XIIIA of the State Constitution, Chapters 1 and 1.5 of Part 10 of Division 1 of Title 1 of the California Education Code, as amended, and other applicable law (collectively, the "Act"), the authorization received by the District at an election held on November 8, 2005 and approved by at least 55% of the voters of the District voting on Measure Y, to issue bonds in an amount not to exceed \$3.985 billion (the "Measure Y Authorization") to finance new construction, acquisition, rehabilitation and upgrading of school facilities for specifically identified school facilities projects (the "Measure Y Projects"), a resolution adopted by the Board of Education of the District on August 25, 2009 (the "District New Money Resolution"), a resolution adopted by the Board of Supervisors of the County on September 15, 2009 (the "County New Money Resolution" and, together with the District New Money Resolution, the "New Money Resolutions") and a Tax Credits Separation Certificate to be dated the date of delivery of the Tax Credit Bonds and to be executed by the District and the County (the "Tax Credits Separation Certificate").
+In accordance with Section 54F(a) of the Code, the proceeds of the Tax Credit Bonds will be applied to pay portions of the costs of Measure Y Projects that comprise the construction, rehabilitation or repair of public school facilities and the acquisition of land upon which any property to be constructed with proceeds of the Tax Credit Bonds is located, together with costs of issuance of the Tax Credit Bonds.